Single-Photon Pulse Induced Transient Entanglement Force

 where $\gamma_{jj}=\gamma_{0}$ is the spontaneous decay rate of the atoms in vacuum.
 The coefficient $\eta_j$ characterizes the pumping efficiency, which is determined by the effective scattering cross section of the $j$th atom.
-The wave-packet amplitude of a Gaussian SPP is given by
+The wave-packet amplitude of a Gaussian single photon pulse is given by

 with center frequency $\omega_0$ and pulse length $\tau_f$~\cite{yang2018concept}.
-The time that the center of the pulse arrives at the $j$th atom is given by $t_j=\textbf{k}_0\cdot\textbf{x}_j/\omega_0$ ($|\textbf{k}_0|=\omega_0/c$).
+The time that the center of the pulse arrives at the $j$th atom is given by $t_j=\boldsymbol{k}_0\cdot\boldsymbol{x}_j/\omega_0$ ($|\boldsymbol{k}_0|=\omega_0/c$).
 The absorption of the pulse is characterized by the Pauli matrix $\hat{\tau}_{-}$ of the extra qubit degree.
 The interatomic RDDI are included in the regular time-independent Lindblad superoperator~\cite{ficek2002entangled,Dung2002resonant}